Online learning vs face to face training

-Opportunities wasted: The opportunities digital learning presents are wasted if your learning is a ‘one size fits all’ experience that doesn’t recognize the individual.
+Opportunities: The opportunities blended digital learning presents are wasted if your learning is a ‘one size fits all’ experience that doesn’t recognize the individual.
 Crucially, best practice blended learning is not the content of a face-to-face slide deck hosted online.
 A non-interactive reading experience is also not making the most of the tools at your disposal and risks losing engagement from learners.